Whistling Straits Review: Is the Straits Course the Best of Kohler Golf?

 I must have hit every hazard on this hole.
 It’s a bit of a maze and for much of it you aren’t entirely sure where you should be hitting.
 All I had to do was double to break 90.
 Aaaand I ended with a quadruple bogey.
 Not exactly the spectacular finish I was hoping for.

-Also slightly disappointing were all the bulldozers to the right that were preparing for the 2015 PGA Championships.
+Also slightly disappointing were all the bulldozers to the right that were preparing for the 2015 PGA Championship.
 Dustin Johnson’s famous bunker?
-Soon to be gone, if it’s not already.
-They are tearing out that hole area to make room for corporate tents.
+Tore out to make way for corporate ten ts.

-This is where Pacific Dunes was far and away better.
+This is where Pacific Dunes is far and away better.
 It’s about the golf there – not the money.

 That said, would I pay it on a regular basis?
 No. I thought the River Course was just as much fun (although completely different), and while still not cheap, it was a lot less than the Straits Course.